Transformative Indigenous Procurement Strategy: dialogue with Indigenous partners

 What

 As a result of past engagement with Indigenous partners, the Government of Canada implemented a mandatory requirement for federal departments and agencies to ensure that a minimum of 5% of the total value of contracts are held by Indigenous businesses.
-This requirement includes public reporting and is being phased in over 3 years, beginning in 2022-2023, with full implementation expected in 2024 to 2025.
+This requirement includes public reporting and was phased in over 3 years, beginning in the 2022-2023 fiscal year, with full implementation as of the 2024-2025 fiscal year.

 In addition, preliminary changes to the Procurement Strategy for Indigenous Businesses (PSIB, formerly known as the Procurement Strategy for Aboriginal Business) were introduced including: